ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingviewingclusters.md

 ### Before you add clusters
 {: #vc_addingviewingclusters-before-add}

 * Whenever possible, add clusters by using the {{site.data.keyword.vmwaresolutions_full}} console, because changes that you make on the VMware vSphere Web Client are not synchronized with the {{site.data.keyword.vmwaresolutions_short}} console.
-Therefore, add clusters to vCenter Server only for on-premises clusters or clusters that you can't or won't manage in the {{site.data.keyword.vmwaresolutions_short}} console.
+Therefore, add clusters to vCenter Server only for on-premises clusters or clusters that you cannot or will not manage in the {{site.data.keyword.vmwaresolutions_short}} console.
 * For instances that were deployed in (or upgraded to) V2.5 and later, the number of clusters, hosts, and VMs determines the maximum limit for the number of clusters you can add.
 You must remain within the VMware sizing guidelines and limits for your deployment.
 For more information about maximum limits, see [VMware Configuration Maximums](https://configmax.vmware.com/home){:external}.
 * For instances that were deployed in (or upgraded to) V2.2, 2.3, or 2.4, you can add up to 10 clusters.
 * For instances that were deployed in V2.1 or earlier, you can add up to five clusters.